iaeroProtocol/iaero/getting-started/convert-or-compound.md

 ---

+## ⚠️ **Critical: How Token Swapping Works**

+> **IMPORTANT:** The "Claim & Convert" and "Sweep Wallet" operations will swap **ALL tokens in your wallet** that are registered in the protocol's token registry—not just newly claimed rewards.

+**What gets swapped:**
+- ✅ Newly claimed rewards from the current week
+- ✅ Leftover tokens from previous weeks
+- ✅ Dust amounts you've accumulated
+- ✅ **Any token you're manually holding that's in the registry**

+**If you want to HOLD a specific token:**
+You must move it to a different wallet address BEFORE using the swap functions.
+The protocol cannot distinguish between "rewards I want to swap" and "tokens I'm intentionally holding."

+**Example scenario:**
+- You claim 100 AERO as rewards
+- You already have 500 AERO in your wallet from last week that you're saving
+- You click "Claim & Convert to USDC"
+- **Result:** ALL 600 AERO will be swapped to USDC

+**Why it works this way:**
+The batch swapper checks your wallet balance for all registered tokens and swaps everything it finds.
+This is by design—it ensures you never leave dust behind and truly "one-click" converts everything to your target asset.

+---

 ## The Problem We Solved

 When you stake iAERO, you earn rewards from Aerodrome's voting incentives.
 This is fantastic for yields, but creates an operational challenge: